johnfanv2/LenovoLegionLinux/README.md

 - no entries for "Fan 1", "Fan 2" etc. are shown.
 The kernel module was not loaded properly.
 Redo first test.

-### Quick Test: Change Current Fancurve from Hardware with hwmon
+### Quick Test: Change Current Fan Curve from Hardware with hwmon
 ```bash
 # Change the RPM of fans at the second and third point of the fan curve to 1500 rpm, 1600 rpm, 1700 rpm, 1800 rpm.
 # Get root